van-richard/CodingNotes/_build/html/_sources/notebooks/QuickStart/SSH.md

 # Accessing the HPC

-The command, `ssh`, means the Secure Shell protocol, and we use to remotely access the supercomputer!
+The command, {term}`ssh`, means the Secure Shell protocol, and we use to remotely access the supercomputer!

 The general notation looks like this: